 Cassini-Huygens is one of the most ambitious missions ever launched into space.
 Loaded with an array of powerful instruments and cameras, the spacecraft is capable of taking accurate measurements and detailed images in a variety of atmospheric conditions and light spectra.

 The spacecraft was launched with two elements: the Cassini orbiter and the Huygens probe.
-Cassini-Huygens reached Saturn and its moons in July 2004, beaming home valuable data that has transformed our understand of the Saturnian system.
+Cassini-Huygens reached Saturn and its moons in July 2004, beaming home valuable data that has transformed our understanding of the Saturnian system.
 Huygens entered the murky atmosphere of Titan, Saturn's biggest moon, and descended via parachute onto its surface - the most distant spacecraft landing to date.

 Cassini-Huygens is a three-axis stabilized spacecraft equipped for 27 diverse science investigations.
 The Cassini orbiter has 12 instruments and the Huygens probe had six.
 Equipped to thoroughly investigate all the important elements that the Saturn system may uncover, many of the instruments have multiple functions.
 The spacecraft communicates through one high-gain and two-low gain antennas.
 It is only in the event of a power failure or other such emergency situation, however, that the spacecraft communicates through one of its low-gain antennas.